 Directors are expected to attend each annual meeting of stockholders, but are not required to do so.
-All of GPHC's Directors, except Mr. Davis, attended the 2009 annual meeting of stockholders.
+All of GPHC's Directors attended the 2011 annual meeting of stockholders.

 Do the non-management Directors meet during the year in executive session?